Visiting the Logar Valley: Best hikes and things to see

 How to go from Ljubljana to the Logar Valley?

-The best way to get to the Logar Valley from Ljubljana is by driving with your own or rental car.
-Since it is an area very tucked in the mountains, it is not easily accessible via public transport so we do not recommend taking this alternative – but we will explain how to do it below.
+The best way to get to the Logar Valley from Ljubljana is by driving with your own or aΒ rental car.
+Since it is an area tucked in the mountains, it is not easily accessible via public transport, so we do not recommend taking this alternative, but we will explain how to do it below.

 Going to the Logar Valley by car

 The Logar Valley is located 63km away from Ljubljana, and it will take you approx. 1h20 by car to get there.
-You will drive through the highway around half of the time, but the other half will be on smaller mountain roads.
+You will drive through the highway around half of the time, and then the other half will be on smaller mountain roads.

 Spoiler alerts: This drive is extremely scenic, with amazing views!

-PS: From April to October, access to motorized vehicles is controlled.
-The price for entering with a car is 7 EUR (cash or card) and there is a maximum number of vehicles allowed.
+PS:Β From April to October, access to motorized vehicles is controlled.
+The price for entering with a car is 10 EUR (cash or card), and there is a maximum number of vehicles allowed.
 We strongly recommend arriving early in the morning to guarantee you will get in without problems.
-If the park no longer has room for vehicles, you can still go in by foot or bike.
+If the park no longer has room for vehicles, you can still go in on foot or by bike.
 During the low season, entrance to the park is free.

 Going to the Logar Valley by bus

-There aren’t any public direct buses going from Ljubljana to the Logar Valley, so the best option is to go through Celje.
-You can get either a train or bus from Ljubljana’s main station to get to Celje (check the bus schedule on the Ljubljana bust stop website or on the Nomago website) and from there, you will need to get the Alpine bus that goes to Logarska Dolina.
-This bus runs only on Saturdays during the summer months and it makes two stops inside the Logar Valley.
+There arenβt any public direct buses going from Ljubljana to the Logar Valley, so theΒ best option is to go through Celje.Β You can get either a train or a bus from Ljubljana’s main station to get to Celje (check the bus scheduleΒ on the Ljubljana bus stop websiteΒ or on theΒ Nomago website).
+From Celje to SolΔava, there are several buses daily.
+During the main season, there are also buses running to Rinka Waterfall.
+The best thing about those buses is that you can transport your bicycle on them as well.
+You can check the detailed schedule here.

 Other ways of getting from Ljubljana to the Logar Valley

 If you do not like the options above, the other alternatives are to hop on a guided tour or book a private transfer.
-You will find more options for guided tours departing from Ljubljana during the day.
-They are mostly day trips, where you go to the Logar Valley early in the morning and return in the afternoon.
+You can find a couple of day trips from Ljubljana – leaving in the morning, and returning in the late afternoon.
+See this tour, that takes you to Logar Valley and Jezersko.

 Hiking in the Logar Valley: The best trails